swarch-2f-rootly/rootly-deploy/README.md

 ## Architecture Overview

-The platform consists of eleven main services:
+The platform consists of the following main services:

 ### Infrastructure Services